ChrisEdwards/employee-management-service/.github/actions/contrast-ai-smartfix/templates/fix-user-prompt.md

         - Ensure any annotations or dependency injection approaches in your mocks match the real implementation
         - Confirm that mock behavior (return values, exceptions) aligns with the real implementation's behavior
     - If testing isn't feasible (e.g., requires complex setup beyond file modification), explain why in your final report.
-5. **IMPORTANT:** Conclude your response with the complete, formatted Markdown text intended for the body of a Pull Request.
+5. **IMPORTANT:** Conclude your response with analytics data and the complete, formatted Markdown text intended for the body of a GitHub Pull Request surrounded by xml tags, as shown in the example below.
 This Markdown should include:
     - A link to the Contrast Vulnerability Details: `{contrast_ui_url}`.
     - A section titled `## Vulnerability Summary` containing a **very brief** (1-2 sentences) summary of the vulnerability.
     - A section titled `## Fix Summary` containing: